 Whatever form of play you choose, remember that playing is done for its own sake.
 It’s voluntary.
 You experience freedom.
 You open yourself to creative exploration.
 When you finish, it leaves you wanting more.

 Play helps the brain adapt and improvise when unexpected challenges arise.
 Playing will allow you to release stress, gain energy, and be more productive.
+Play is a solid solution to combat the feelings of overwhelmed and burned out.

 When you find yourself overly tired and more than a little irritable, remembering to add some playtime into your life will allow you to soar into joy.